 - Make the glaze: Using a hand mixer or stand mixer with a paddle attachment, beat the cream cheese and unsalted butter until no more lumps remain.
 Add the powdered sugar and milk, continue beating until the glaze looks smooth.56 grams unsalted butter, 72 grams cream cheese, 90 grams powdered sugar, 42 grams milk

-- Bake: Bake the rolls for 30 to 40 minutes or until they are golden brown and the center of the rolls registers at 190 F when probed with an instant-read thermometer.
+- Bake: Brush the top of the dough with the egg wash.
+Bake the rolls for 30 to 40 minutes or until they are golden brown and the center of the rolls registers at 190 F when probed with an instant-read thermometer.

 - Serve: Spread glaze over the still-warm cinnamon rolls.
 These rolls are best enjoyed the same day they are baked.